 - Transition zone(s): 186,529 ha (460,923 acres)

-The Darién Biosphere Reserve contains a wide range of habitats: sandy beaches, rocky coasts, mangroves, freshwater marshes, palm forest swamps, and lowland and upland moist tropical forests.
+The Darién Biosphere Reserve contains many habitats: sandy beaches, rocky coasts, mangroves, freshwater marshes, palm forest swamps, and lowland and upland moist tropical forests.

-Darién forests have been characterized by scientists as the most diverse ecosystems of tropical America and are still relatively undisturbed.
+Scientists have characterized Darién forests as the most diverse ecosystems of tropical America and are still relatively undisturbed.

 Major habitats and land cover types: